 For example, your “why” may relate to your employees and increasing representation of marginalized groups in your workforce.
 If so, you should find data points that focus on workforce demographics, including:

-Both Stover and Brian Lamb, Global Head of Diversity, Equity & Inclusion at JPMorgan Chase, stress that quantitative and qualitative data are critical to supporting a DEI strategy.
+Both Stover and Brian Lamb, former Global Head of Diversity, Equity & Inclusion at JPMorgan Chase, stress that quantitative and qualitative data are critical to supporting a DEI strategy.
 The way your company is perceived by employees and potential job applicants is just as insightful as quantitative hiring metrics.

 “When you think qualitative, there are always ways to evaluate engagement, to gauge how employees feel about belonging,” Lamb says.
 He mentions opinion surveys as an effective method of gaining perspective into how employees feel about your firm’s DEI efforts.